WLW: Return to 50,000 watts

 Avco began exiting broadcasting in 1975.
 WLW was one of the last properties to be sold in 1976.
 From that point until the 1990s, WLW had different owners, including Queen City Communications, Mariner Communications, Seven Hills Broadcasting and Jacor Communications, before Jacor merged with Clear Channel Communications (now iHeartMedia).
-The Clear Channel merger made WLW a sister station to Cincinnati's other 50,000-watt "flamethrower," WCKY.
-The latter station had been licensed to Covington, Kentucky (hence its callsign) for much of the early part of its history, a quirk that allowed it to get a clear-channel designation despite WLW's presence.
+The Clear Channel merger made WLW a sister station to Cincinnati's other 50,000-watt "flamethrower", WCKY.
+The latter station had been licensed to Covington, Kentucky (hence its callsign), for much of the early part of its history, a quirk that allowed it to get a clear-channel designation despite WLW's presence.

-From the late 1970s to 1989, WLW's studios were located downtown at 3 East 4th Street, now the site of the National City Bank (now PNC) Tower in downtown Cincinnati.
+From the late 1970s to 1989, WLW's studios were located at 3 East 4th Street in downtown Cincinnati.
 From 1989 to 2005, WLW was located in Mt.
 Adams, a trendy neighborhood overlooking downtown.
 The address remained 1111 St. Gregory Street.
 WLW was originally on the fourth floor, where it shared studios with sister station WEBN.
+In 1990, the station began broadcasting in C-QUAM AM stereo.
 In 1992, as Jacor started to consolidate stations, the fifth floor was taken over by the human resources and traffic departments, along with new studios for 550 WLWA, formerly WKRC.
 In 1995, Jacor moved all of its stations into the Mt.
 Adams facility, leasing the entire building.
+In February 1999, WLW stopped broadcasting in AM stereo.

+A Bell 47G traffic helicopter leased by the station was severely damaged in an emergency landing at Maketewah Country Club on May 20, 1982, that injured the pilot and reporter Bill Beahr.

 Along with other Clear Channel talk stations, WLW switched from ABC News Radio to Fox News Radio.
 However, on June 26, 2006, a realignment of network affiliations by Clear Channel's Cincinnati AM stations reunited WLW with ABC News Radio.
-(WKRC picked up Fox News Radio, while WCKY took CBS Radio.)
+(WKRC picked up Fox News Radio, while WCKY took CBS Radio).
 Not included in the rearrangement was ABC Radio commentator Paul Harvey.
 WLW continued to carry Harvey's commentaries through all the changes, although after extended absences, Harvey was dropped by WLW in April 2008.

 WLW eventually stopped calling itself "The Nation's Station" and adopted the slogan "The Big One".
 For a time in the early 1960s, it also called itself the "World's Highest Fidelity Radio Station".

-Although Crosley also owned the Cincinnati Reds along with WLW from 1934 to 1945, WLW didn't become the Reds' flagship station until 1969, a status it has retained ever since.
+Although Crosley also owned the Cincinnati Reds along with WLW from 1934 to 1945, WLW did not become the Reds' flagship station until 1969, a status it has retained ever since.
 Over the years, WLW has also been the flagship for Cincinnati Bengals football, University of Cincinnati football and basketball, Xavier University basketball, and the games of the Cincinnati Royals (now the Sacramento Kings) of the National Basketball Association.

-In 2013, WLW purchased an FM translator from the Northern Kentucky University to be used for simulcasting, and moved it to Port Union, Ohio.
+In 2013, WLW purchased an FM translator from Northern Kentucky University to be used for simulcasting, and moved it to Port Union, Ohio.
 The station is W233BG on 94.5, operating at 120 watts.
 This would later be moved to Cincinnati, drop power to 99 watts, and switch to repeating WKFS-HD2.